 Something about 17-inch & 36-inch variants

-A 12 year old is the perfect age for a skateboard.
+A 12-year-old is the perfect age for a skateboard.
 Skateboarding has become increasingly popular in recent years and can be done on many different types of boards.
-The main difference between these boards are their size, shape, and weight.
-This post will help you find out what size penny board to get for your 12 year old child so they can start skating.
+The main difference between these boards is their size, shape, and weight.
+This post will help you find out what size penny board to get for your 12-year-old child so they can start skating.